SemClone/osslili/README.md

-# semantic-copycat-oslili
+# osslili

 A high-performance tool for identifying licenses and copyright information in local source code, producing detailed evidence of where licenses are detected with support for all 700+ SPDX license identifiers.

 ## What It Does

-`semantic-copycat-oslili` analyzes local source code to produce evidence of:
+`osslili` analyzes local source code to produce evidence of:
 - **License detection** - Shows which files contain which licenses with confidence scores
 - **SPDX identifiers** - Detects SPDX-License-Identifier tags in ALL readable files
 - **Package metadata** - Extracts licenses from package.json, pyproject.toml, METADATA files